 Was the driver stumbling, have slurred or slow speech, or driving erratically?
 Is the truck in disrepair, such as torn tires or worn brakes?
 Did the driver forget to secure the cargo or latch the rear trailer doors?
 Drivers who are under the influence of drugs or alcohol tend to be forgetful.

-If injured in a commercial truck accident and you believe the driver was under the influence of drugs or alcohol, contact M&Y Personal Injury Lawyers for help.
+If you were injured in a commercial truck accident in Los Angeles, CA and you believe the driver was under the influence of drugs or alcohol, or you lost a loved one and you need legal assistance, please contact us to schedule a free consultation.
+One of our Los Angeles truck accident lawyers at M&Y Personal Injury Lawyers will get in touch with you soon.

 We will take steps to ensure that the driver and the trucking were compliant with state and federal laws and help you obtain the injury compensation you deserve.